expert26111/DockerSwarm/README.md

 ### **Technical Implementation**
-If one want to be more orientated can always execute `docker swarm --help`.
+If one want to be more orientated, can always execute `docker swarm --help`.

 The command line tools for creating docker swarm cluster are easy to use.